 |1964||Spain||Spain V Soviet Union||2–1||Spain|

 |1996||England||Germany V Czech Republic||2-1 (1-1 90 Mins)||Germany|

 |2000||Belgium And Netherlands||France V Italy||2-1 (1-1 90 Mins)||France|

 European Championship finals tend to be a much more muted affair which makes sense when you consider what’s at stake.
-In fact, you have to go all the way back to 2000 for the last time both teams scored in a Euro final, an occurrence which has happened six times.
-On all but one of these, the score was 2-1 (although some after extra time).
+In fact, you have to go all the way back to 2000 for the last time both teams scored in a Euro final before Euro 2020, an occurrence which has happened seven times.
+On all but two of these, the score was 2-1 (although some after extra time).